letscontrolit/ESPEasy/docs/source/Reference/GPIO.rst

 * GPIO16 has a built-in pull-down resistor (all others have built-in pull-up)
 * To enable the pull-down resistor for GPIO16, you have to use ``INPUT_PULLDOWN_16``

+This pin is disabled to be set as boot state pin, since it can be connected to the RST pin to allow deep sleep.
+If connected to RST, any toggle to "high" will cause a reset, which makes it impossible to recover from an incorrect configuration.

 Best pins to use on ESP32